Weller brothers: Further developments

+Relationship with Māori

+The whalers depended on good relations with the local Māori people and the whaling industry integrated Māori into the global economy and produced hundreds of intermarriages between whalers and local Māori, including Edward Weller himself, who was twice married to Māori women strategically, thus linking the Wellers to one of the most prominent local Māori families, the Ellisons.
+Edward's first wife was Tahatu's daughter Paparu, and he later married to Nikuru, the daughter of chief Taiaroa, following the death of Paparu.
+There were daughters, Fanny (Pane Wera in Te Reo Māori) and Nani Weller, by each alliance.
+Meanwhile, relations with Maori were often tense and became strained at times; the establishment being ransacked and the Wellers keeping Māori hostages in Sydney, reverberations from earlier conflicts, so called "Sealers' War", with occasions the brothers themselves being kidnapped and attacked.

+Additionally, arrivals of whaling ships from Sydney presumably triggered a measles epidemic which greatly reduced the Māori population in the region.

+Legacy

-The settlement of Otago reached a nadir in 1842 but ultimately revived, remaining the centre of port operations in the area until after the establishment of Port Chalmers and Dunedin.
-As "Otakou" it is now a suburb within the boundaries of Dunedin.
+Weller Brothers' whaling activity and its association with local Māori were noteworthy in early history of European settlers in the southeastern region of the South Island, and "Otakou" consequently became the name origin of Otago.
+The settlement of Otago reached a nadir in 1842 but ultimately revived, remaining the center of port operations in the area until after the establishment of Port Chalmers and Dunedin.
+As Otakou it is now a suburb within the boundaries of Dunedin.

-Weller's Rock, also known as Te Umu Kuri, near Harington Point on the Otago Peninsula (at 45°47′52″S 170°42′54″E), is named after the Weller brothers.
-In January 2020 Te Runanga o Otakou, the Dunedin City Council and the Department of Conservation joined forces in a project to protect the site from degradation.
+Weller's Rock, also known as Te Umu Kuri in Te Reo Māori, was a whale lookout point near Harington Point on the Otago Peninsula (at 45°47′52″S 170°42′54″E), and is named after the brothers.
+In January 2020, Te Runanga o Otakou, the Dunedin City Council, and the Department of Conservation joined forces in a project to protect the site from degradation.

-Folklore

-"Wellerman" is a sea shanty that refers to the wellermen, the supply ships owned by the trading company set up by the Weller Brothers.
+"Wellerman" is a ballad (often erroneously referred to as a sea shanty) that refers to the wellermen, the supply ships owned by the trading company set up by the Weller Brothers.
 The song was originally collected around 1966 by the New Zealand-based music teacher and folk song compiler, Neil Colquhoun.
 The song has been performed and remixed, with over ten recorded renditions between 1967 and 2005, including by British band The Longest Johns in 2018 and Scottish singer Nathan Evans in 2020.